-A diversity of aquatic habitats in the CFA range from high-gradient, cold headwater creeks to the New River, which is warm, low-gradient, large river.
-The Bluestone River transitions from a cool, low-gradient, small river to a warm, low gradient, medium river as it flows north.
-Indian Creek is a warm, low gradient, small river.
-A map of aquatic habitat types is included in the introduction to the CFA.
+Diverse aquatic habitats in the CFA range from high-gradient, cool headwater streams to the Cheat River, which transitions from a large, moderate gradient, warm river to a large, low-gradient, warm river.
+A map of aquatic habitat types is included on Map 4.
 These streams and river habitats are tightly connected with their adjacent floodplains, wetlands and riparian habitats.
 Many plant and animal species rely on aquatic habitats such as streams, rivers and wetlands, as well as their adjacent terrestrial habitats, especially riparian areas and forests.
 The loss of natural floodplain habitats and riparian corridors often impacts water quality and adjacent aquatic habitat.
 Improving wildlife habitat in streams and rivers often requires conservation actions to improve adjacent floodplain and riparian habitats.
 Therefore aquatic, floodplain, wetland and riparian habitats will be addressed together.